dinki/View-Assist/View Assist dashboard and views/README.md

 * Add ability to set default background in device configuration blueprint and use in clock card.
 Set on start
 * Add select for listening CSS preference to device configuration blueprint and set on start up.
 Choices are new (default) and existing bar
 * Add select for microphone type (Stream Assist, HASSMic, Home Assistant voice satellite, other) to device configuration blueprint and set on start up
+* Edit clock card to use default_background variable in VA device attributes